 At present, our specific task within the collaboration with our partner churches is to train management staff on aspects of good organisational management, or good governance.
 There is currently a particular focus on combating corruption, project and programme management, accounting and finance, and personnel management.

 On many occasions in the past, Mission 21 awarded scholarships to assist capable young talents who would otherwise have been unable to afford to study.
 This tradition was then continued by the partner churches after they became independent.
 Nowadays, the churches themselves are responsible for ensuring an influx of new management staff, and they award scholarships that are financed by Mission 21.
 This is done in compliance with regulations that state clear criteria; internationally valid accounting and financial reporting standards are also applied.

-Platform with workshops on key issues of good organisational management, with all Responsible Project Officers and management staff of the partner organisations involved in the Asia cooperation programme (regular annual event: January 2019 in Bangkok)
+• Annual platform with workshops on key issues of good organisational management, with all Responsible Project Officers and management staff of the partner organisations involved in the Asia cooperation programme

 • Supporting the regional partner Christian Conference of Asia (CCA) in organizing workshops on good organizational governance for its approximately 120 member churches and confederations